 and then study their evolution in the Heisenberg picture \cite{book}.
 For a large number of atoms $N \gg 1$, the commutator $\left[\calS_x,\calS_y\right]=\rmi {\calS_z}/{N}$ becomes negligible small and similarly for other cyclic permutations.
 Replacing operators with their expectation values, $\braket{\calS_k} =\tr [\varrho \calS_k]$, and denoting $\braket{\calS_k}$ by $S_k$, we end up with \numparts

 \endnumparts where we have neglected terms proportional to $\gamma$ of lower order in $N$.
 The replacement of operators by their expectation values is justified provided that $\braket{AB}_t \approx \braket{A}_t\braket{B}_t $.
 This is not guaranteed {\it a priori}, and, for a dissipative system, the commutator behaves differently compared to the unitary setup.
-A necessary comparison with the results of the exact quantum analysis then does justify the validity of the approximation.
+A necessary favorable comparison with the results of the exact quantum analysis then justifies the validity of this mean field approximation.

-As the quantity $S^2=S_x^2+S_y^2+S_z^2$ is a constant of motion, we can reduce the mean-field evolutions to the surface of a Bloch sphere; i.e.,
+The structure of the mean field equations in (\ref{eq:mean_Sx}--\ref{eq:mean_Sz}) implies that $\frac{\mathrm{d}}{\mathrm{d}t}S^2=0$.
+Therefore the quantity $S^2=S_x^2+S_y^2+S_z^2$ is a constant of motion.
+This is consistent with the preservation of the total number of bosons $N$; cf.\ the definitions given by (\ref{eq:SxSySz}).
+We therefore can reduce the mean-field evolutions to the surface of a Bloch sphere; i.e.,

 yielding the equations of motion